-Students are considered in "continuous attendance" for any semester in which they enroll at Cuyamaca College and/or Grossmont College and for the following semester.
-This allows a student to "stop out" for one semester and not enroll in classes while still maintaining continuing student status and catalog rights.
+Students are considered in "continuous attendance" for any semester in which they enroll and for the following semester.
+This allows a student to "stop out" for one semester and not enroll in classes while still maintaining continuing student status.
 Summer sessions are not included under this policy.